autosit/autosit.github.io/_posts/2024-03-19-heading-and-size.md

 We have developed an EOT method based on Gaussian Processes that is suitable for marine vessels.
 This method models the perimeter a target vessel as a Gaussian Process, which is estimated from lidar data.

 However, in all closed-loop experiments so far we have used simpler tracking methods based on the point measurement assumption.
-The current state of the art in point-based tracking is the VIMMJIPDA tracker, which uses multiple motion models to improve the velocity estimation.
+Our current state of the art in point-based tracking is the [VIMMJIPDA](https://codeocean.com/capsule/3448343/tree/v1) tracker, which uses multiple motion models to improve the velocity estimation.

 |<img src="{{site.url}}/assets/headingests.png" width="700"> |